Canice Carroll: Stevenage

 On 31 January 2020, Carroll transferred to League Two club Stevenage on a contract running until the end of the 2019–20 season.
 Prior to the season being ended early, he made four appearances and was released when his contract expired.

 Queen's Park

 On 2 November 2020, Carroll signed a contract running until the end of the 2020–21 season with Scottish League Two club Queen's Park.
 He made his debut later that day in a 0–0 Glasgow Cup group stage draw with Rangers B. Carroll made 14 appearances during the remainder of the Spiders' Scottish League Two championship-winning season and was released when his contract expired.

 Oxford City

 On 4 August 2021, Carroll signed a one-year contract with National League South club Oxford City.
 He made 28 appearances and scored two goals during a 2021–22 season which concluded with defeat in the National League South playoff semi-finals.
 Carroll signed a new one-year contract in June 2022.
+He made 52 appearances in all competitions, scoring three goals, during the 2022–23 promotion-winning season.
+Carroll signed a new one-year contract in June 2023 and made 33 appearances during a 2023–24 season which concluded with immediate relegation back to the Conference South.
+Carroll ended his three-season spell on 113 appearances and seven goals.

+Salisbury and return to Oxford City

+On 26 October 2024, Carroll joined National League South club Salisbury as a free agent.
+After making 16 appearances, he signed a short-term contract with Oxford City on 17 February 2025.
+Carroll made 11 appearances during the remainder of the 2024–25 season and was released when his contract expired.
+He made 124 appearances and scored seven goals across his two spells at Marsh Lane.

+Chippenham Town

+On 23 June 2025, Carroll transferred to National League South club Chippenham Town.